Building Sustainable Business Opportunities in Haiti (Why Coffee Matters)

 We’ve increased yields, planted hundreds of thousands of new coffee trees (and shade tree canopies), renovated hundreds of farms, and improved processing techniques.

 Coffee was a once significant crop and can be a major factor in Haiti’s path to self-sustainability (job creation, dignity).
+Now add in mangoes, avocados, rice, plantains, coconuts, and you have a party.

 You with us?